 Accepting Aging Parents Into the Mix

-A final example of family decisions that make a significant effect on everyone would be if you decided to have your aging parents come and live with you.
-Instead of sending a parent to a nursing home or retirement community, if you have them live with you, it changes the entire dynamic of a household.
+A final example of family decisions that make a significant effect on everyone would be your aging parents.
+Instead of sending a parent to a nursing home or retirement community, you could think about leaving them in their own home and getting them a caregiver.
+By looking into Senior Home Care in Lehigh Valley, you could find your parents a caregiver that is a similar age to provide the essential care that they need, whilst also allowing them to create a friendship to keep them communicating.
+That might be a better option, however, you could also have them live with you.
+It might change the entire dynamic of a household.
 This can either be a good or bad thing depending on the personalities involved, but at the very least it is a dramatic change.